dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/test-selection-examples.md

 title: "Test selection examples"
 ---

-Test selection works a little differently, in order to make it very easy to:
+Test selection works a little differently from other resource selection.
+This makes it very easy to:
 * run tests on a particular model
 * run tests on all models in a subdirectory
 * run tests on all models upstream / downstream of a model, etc.

-Like all resource types, tests can be selected **directly**, by methods and operators that capture one of their attributes: their name, properties, tags, or so on.
+Like all resource types, tests can be selected **directly**, by methods and operators that capture one of their attributes: their name, properties, tags, etc.

 Unlike other resource types, tests can also be selected **indirectly**.
 If a selection method or operator includes a test's parent(s), the test will also be selected.

 <Changelog>